muskan-k/wiki-like-encyclopedia/readme.md

 Entire project is implemented using HTML, Python, Django and Markdown.

-To view the functioning of this web application visit my YouTube video:
+To view the functioning of this web application watch the YouTube video:

 ## https://www.youtube.com/watch?v=8Tf-8UXxpxo